Foot, meet mouth.

 How to fight back: Don’t lose your cool, period.
 And if it’s already done, it’s never too late to apologize.

 It’s just one mention in the local police blotter, right?
+Yes - but it will almost certainly spread.

-Sure.
-But if there’s not much else about you on the web, it could be the first thing people see when they search for your name—and the only result they click on.
-Plus, a blotter item or news blurb about an arrest or altercation remains frozen in time forever, even if the issue was subsequently resolved in your favor.
+A blotter item or news blurb about an arrest or altercation remains frozen in time forever, even if the issue was subsequently resolved in your favor.
 Newspapers usually don’t bother to remove or de-index these items, even if asked.

 How to fight back: You have two options.
 First, to entice the publisher to remove the item, present evidence that the issue has been resolved (rendering the story egregiously out of date).
 If that doesn’t work, create fresh, positive content on your blog, personal website and satellite or third-party websites that connect back to your own.
 While this won’t produce immediate results, it could eventually push the negative mention far enough down in your search results as to be more or less invisible.